MarcoEterno/frameformer-architecture/AutoGPT/README.md

 ## History of the agent

-1. The agent is initialized with a mission, a and a working memory.
+1. The agent is initialized with a mission, and should try to fulfill it.
+2. The agent should first try to decompose the mission into subtasks, and then try to fulfill those subtasks.
+3. while doing that, the agent can further decompose the subtasks into sub-subtasks, and each time it discover something about the world it writes it on the world model